rickypchen/solmap/README.md

 ##Inspiration

-We wanted to create a simple tool for solar companies to target potential solar custumers.
+We wanted to create a simple tool for solar companies to target potential solar customers.
 SolMap pulls data from a variety of sources in order to determine the most attractive solar markets in the country and display it in an attractive way.

 ##How it works